 Scanbot does have one significant drawback: The Pro version has become quite expensive in recent months.

 As a result, I’m planning on testing other scanning apps in the near future and updating this guide with a new recommended pick.
-In the mean time, here are some alternatives that you may want to look into:
+In the meantime, check out this list for some alternatives.

 Note: If you’re using a document scanner app that sends scans to Evernote, Google Drive, Dropbox, or some other cloud-synced app, then your digitized files will be reasonably backed up.
 However, you should make sure that they are.
 If your scans only exist on a single computer hard drive, they could be lost in an instant if that hard drive fails.